conduit.

 How many Google reviews does a local business need?

-There's no magic number, but in most Connecticut markets you want to be at or above your top three competitors.
-For most trades in the New Haven County area, that means 50 or more reviews.
-The key is consistency — adding reviews every month signals to Google that your business is active and trusted.
+There’s no magic number.
+In most Connecticut markets, you want to be at or above your top three competitors.
+For trades in New Haven County, that means 50+ reviews.
+Adding reviews every month signals to Google that your business is active and trusted.

 Can I offer incentives for Google reviews?

-No. Google's terms of service prohibit offering money, discounts, or gifts in exchange for reviews.
-You can and should ask customers to leave a review, but the request has to be genuine, not transactional.
-A simple text asking for honest feedback is perfectly fine.
+No. Google’s terms of service prohibit offering money or discounts in exchange for reviews.
+Ask customers for honest feedback, not a 5-star rating.
+A text asking for an honest review is fine.

 Should I respond to every Google review?

 Yes.
-Responding to reviews — positive and negative — shows Google and future customers that you're engaged.
-Keep positive responses short and genuine.
-For negative reviews, be professional, acknowledge the concern, and offer to make it right offline.
+Responding to positive and negative reviews shows Google and future customers that you’re engaged.
+Keep positive responses short.
+For negative reviews, acknowledge the concern in writing and offer to resolve it offline.

 What if my customer doesn’t have a Google account?

-Most people with an Android phone or a Gmail address already have one.
-The small percentage who don't will simply skip the request — and that's fine.
-Focus on making the process easy for the majority who can leave a review with one tap.
+Most people with an Android phone or a Gmail address have one.
+The small percentage who don’t will skip the request.
+Focus on the majority who can leave a review with one tap.

 Want a review system that runs itself?

-Book a free call and we'll show you exactly how it works — and what it could look like for your business.
+Book a free consultation and we’ll show you exactly how it works, and what it could look like for your business.